siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## IBM Engineering Workflow Management (EWM)

 The IBM Engineering Workflow Management (EWM) plug-in, previously known as the IBM Rational Team Concert, provides  integration with the IBM Workflow Management (EWM) server.
-This plug-in imports work items from an IBM EWM server to an  Urban Code Velocity value stream map.
+This plug-in imports work items from an IBM EWM server to an  DevOps Velocity value stream map.

 ---